tnkerber/stardog-springboot-examples/README.md

 * To start the Stardog server, `<STARDOG_HOME>/bin/stardog-admin server start`
 * Verify that the server is runing and can be accessed in a web browser at  http://localhost:5820/

 The _/load-doc_ endpoint uses the custom WordAndLineCountExtractor extractor.
 It's required that this extractor be in the classpath of the Stardog server.
+In the root project directory,
-* Build the application by running "mvn clean package"
+* `mvn clean package`
-* cp target/stardog-spring-1.0.jar.original <STARDOG_HOME>/server/ext/stardog-spring-1.0.jar
+* `cp target/stardog-spring-1.0.jar.original <STARDOG_HOME>/server/ext/stardog-spring-1.0.jar`
 * Restart the Stardog server

 ## Running the application